fortran-lang/fortran-lang.org/learn/best_practices/modules_programs.md

 ```

 There are a few things in this example module to highlight.
 First, every module
-starts with comments documenting the purpose and content of the module,
+starts with comments documenting the purpose and content of the module.
-similarly, every procedure starts with a comment briefly describing its
+Similarly, every procedure starts with a comment briefly describing its
-purse and the intent of the dummy arguments.
+purpose and the intent of the dummy arguments.
 Documentation is one of the most
 important parts of creating long-living software, regardless of language.

 Second, imports (*use*) and exports (*public*) are explicitly given, this